Enhanced earthquake detection from orbit - ExBulletin

 When a major earthquake strikes, nearby seismographs can communicate quick alerts to residents and emergency services that potentially dangerous tremors or tsunamis may be on the way.
 However, local seismometer measurements are not sufficient to determine the magnitude of the largest earthquakes in real time.

-Scientists have harnessed high-resolution measurements of ground displacement from global navigation satellite systems (GNSS), such as GPS, to complement seismometer observations.
+Scientists used high-resolution measurements of Earth’s displacement state from global navigation satellite systems (GNSS), such as the Global Positioning System (GPS), to complement the seismometer observations.
 GNSS data can differentiate between larger earthquakes but is much noisier than data from conventional seismometers, which has limited its contributions to natural hazard applications.

-To address noisy data, Dittmann et al. They made two decision choices based on previous GNSS seismology research and machine learning development: they adopted an alternative method for processing geodetic measurements, and they trained a machine learning model to use GNSS sensor data to detect earthquakes.
+To process the noisy data, Dittmann and colleagues made two decision choices based on previous GNSS seismology research and machine learning development: they adopted an alternative approach to processing geodetic measurements, and they trained a machine learning model to use GNSS sensor data to detect earthquakes. .
 The team trained, validated, and tested the model using data from the National Science Foundation’s Geodetic Facility for Geosciences Archives from 77 earthquakes larger than magnitude 4.5 that occurred over a 20-year period.

 |